Time limit for challenging a will

 - A sum of less than £20,000 was paid to Thomas Cook Retail, presumably for holidays;

 - Mr Pearce had a current account with Barclays from which he transferred the sum of £10,000 into a Barclays account in his daughter’s name;

 - Mr Pearce transferred £251,672.12 from his account into a trust account for the benefit of his grandson.
 That sum was subsequently withdrawn and used to open a similar account in the name of Mr Pearce’s daughter less than a month later.
 Subsequently, the sum of £220,000 was withdrawn and paid into an account in Mr Pearce’s sole name which was later a joint account held with his daughter.
 A similar sum of money that was then transferred into an account held by his daughter in her own name.
 It later transpired that Mr Pearce’s daughter had emptied that account around a week before the trustee obtained the interim injunction freezing that account and the funds in it.

 During the hearing Mr Pearce said he had been left money in other Wills.
-When he was asked by the court why he made no mention of this, he responded with "why should I answer questions about money that isn't their money?".
-He went on to indicate that "they" (by which he appeared to mean Mrs Spalding’s family) were only interested in the money that she left him.
+When he was asked by the court why he made no mention of this, he said, “Why should I answer questions about money that isn’t their money?”
+He went on to indicate that “they” (by which he appeared to mean Mrs Spalding’s family) were only interested in the money that she left him.

 Mr Pearce had every opportunity to explain why he failed to disclose what really happened to the money and why he went to such elaborate lengths to pass it through members of his family in different bank accounts.
 He lied about spending the money when the bulk of it was transferred into and out of accounts set up for that purpose.